grafana/mimir/docs/sources/architecture/_index.md

 Queriers use the blocks metadata to compute the list of blocks that need to be queried at query time and fetch matching series from the store-gateway instances holding the required blocks.

-For more information, please refer to the following dedicated sections:

-## The role of Prometheus
+## The role of Prometheus and Grafana Agent

 Prometheus instances scrape samples from various targets and then push them to Mimir (using Prometheus' [remote write API](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations)).
 That remote write API emits batched [Snappy](https://google.github.io/snappy/)-compressed [Protocol Buffer](https://developers.google.com/protocol-buffers/) messages inside the body of an HTTP `PUT` request.

-Mimir requires that each HTTP request bear a header specifying a tenant ID for the request.
-Request authentication and authorization are handled by an external reverse proxy.

-Incoming samples (writes from Prometheus) are handled by the [distributor](#distributor) while incoming reads (PromQL queries) are handled by the [querier](#querier) or optionally by the [query frontend](#query-frontend).

 ## Long-term storage